 Wear Your Twins

 If your crawlers are getting into trouble.
 Keep them close.
 Real close.
 Do this by wearing them.
-Carriers like the TwinGo Carrier or the Twingaroo let you haul your twins around.
+Carriers like the TwinGo Carrier let you haul your twins around.
 They will enjoy the close cuddles with you and the view from your height.
 I’ve worn our twins around the house when doing chores.
 It does make for an extra bit of exercise!

 Strap into Strollers

 Do your kids like their stroller?
 Strap them in (even if you are inside your house).
 It will give you a few minutes break where you know they are safely contained.